TruebitProtocol/truebit-eth/README.md

 ```
 See the source code [here](https://github.com/mrsmkl/FFmpeg/blob/truebit_check/fftools/ffcheck.c).

-# Building your own tasks with the Truebit toolchain
+# Building your own tasks with the Truebit Toolchain
 If you haven't already, from your Truebit container, run the following commands (in order):
 ```bash
 source /emsdk/emsdk_env.sh